 Laying Down the Tiles

 It is highly recommended for you to start laying out the tiles from a corner of the room.
 Make sure the loops are pointing inwards.
-Please refer to Figure 1.
-If you are uncertain about how to interlock the tiles, please refer to our article called “Basement Floor Tile Installation”.
 This short article shows more illustrations on the correct way to interlock the tiles together.
 The section below will explain how to draw the starting lines.
 You will use these lines as a guide to follow while laying down the tiles.

 Establishing a Starting Point